mahnaz007/ImagePreprocessing/docs/usage.md

 ##### Temporary Folder and Log Files

-The tmp_dcm2bids logs are one of the files that should be ignored using the .bidsignore file to avoid validation errors related to non-compliant files.
+The tmp_dcm2bids logs are one of the files that should be removed or ignored using the .bidsignore file to avoid validation errors related to non-compliant files.
 These logs are crucial for debugging but aren't part of the final BIDS dataset.

-Below are common errors related to the temp log files:
+Below are common errors related to the tmp log files:

 - code: 1 - NOT_INCLUDED:
 ```